 The Ideal Candidate

 The successful candidate will be an experienced librarian and strategic leader, with a commitment to Indigenization and EDI and a transparent and consultative management style.
-They are a passionate and caring leader with integrity.
-They will understand evolving trends in university libraries and archives, and have a track record of improving and innovating in Library settings, with a commitment to community-oriented services.
-They are an evidence-informed decision maker that has a record of building strong and effective relationships across administrative and faculty departments in a multi-campus setting.
+They are a passionate library advocate and caring leader with integrity.
+They will understand evolving trends in university libraries and archives and have a track record of improving and innovating in library settings, with a commitment to community-oriented services.
+They are an evidence-informed decision maker that has a record of building strong, trusting, and effective relationships across administrative and faculty departments.

 Qualifications and Experience